PapyPoc/glpi_install/README.md

 ### Latest version of GLPI : 11.0.1

-This script was written to quickly and automatically install the latest version of GLPI on Ubuntu, Debian, Alma Linux, Centos, Rocky Linux and Red Hat servers.
+This script was written to quickly and automatically install the GLPI version you choose on Ubuntu, Debian, Alma Linux, CentOS, Rocky Linux, and Red Hat servers.
-The installer analyzes the distribution's locale information to propose the default installation language.
+The installer analyzes the distribution’s locale information to select the default installation language.

 ## Distribution and Web server